Wednesday, May 14, 2008

 But now I come to blessing number three.

-Aside from the blessing of biking through my community and waving to Stanley as I passed by him, the church is now going to be my home.
+Aside from the blessing of biking through my community and waving to

 I walked in and was greeted warmly.